15 Workplace Mental Health Survey Questions to Ask Employees

-Recently, tennis star Naomi Osaka withdrew from the French Open due to the burdens of professional athletics and her struggles with mental health.
-This news signifies an increased importance of improving mental health at work.
+Tennis star Naomi Osaka withdrew from the 2021 French Open due to the burdens of professional athletics and her struggles with mental health.
+The news signified an increased importance of improving mental health at work.

-Concerns around employee burnout and changing working conditions have accelerated workplaces to assess what mental health programs they provide.
+Concerns about employee burnout and changing working conditions have encouraged leaders to assess the mental health programs they offer.
 It prompts them to ask whether they are implementing the right programs and if their employees know how to use them.

 In this article, we share why it’s important to collect employee perceptions of mental health, plus:

-The stigmas around employee mental health wellness will improve as we make it safe to talk about, openly, and seek help without retribution.
+The stigma around employee mental wellness will improve as we make it safe to talk openly about and seek help without retribution.
 Especially since 31% of Americans who seek mental health services worry about others judging them.

-Measuring mental health can be a tricky endeavor, but it's not impossible.
+Measuring mental health can be tricky, but it's not impossible.
 Here are a few ways you can measure employee mental health at work.

 Managers should be on the lookout for signs of: